jentery/506/index.md

 April 2nd: on productivity and portfolios

-We'll review what we did this term and discuss the use of portfolios in media and fiction studies.
+We'll review what we did (and didn't do) this term and discuss the use of portfolios in media and fiction studies.
+We'll also discuss how and to what effects scholarship is labour.
 Then you'll workshop your projects and essays.

 Please submit your project or essay by Thursday, April 16th (two weeks from today).